Cy-Hub/Cy/README.md

 software shows potential lines of play and their likely outcomes.
 For example, when the developer starts writing a signature and contract for a function, an MA will suggest existing functions in open-source code that have similar signatures and contracts.
 It will decorate each suggested function with its quality score and the developer's reputation and achievement scores.
-The intended feel is much like how chess software shows potential lines of play with their statistics.

 An MA will even suggest implementations of the function that combine small numbers of existing functions to provide the specified signature and meet the contract.
 The developer can navigate to